I tried deploying an AI agent to AgentCore using AgentCore CLI

 Adding Identity

-This is a mechanism for securely managing API keys or OAuth credentials.
+Identity is a mechanism for securely managing API keys or OAuth credentials.
 During local development, they're stored in .env.local, and after deployment, they're managed by AgentCore Identity.

-Adding an API key
+Adding API key

 agentcore add identity --name OpenAI --api-key sk-...